 I have also created these low FODMAP recipes you may enjoy;

 - Vegetables: carrots, spinach, olives, potatoes, spring onion (green top only), aubergine, courgette, tomatoes, cucumber.

 - Carbohydrates: quinoa, rice, sourdough bread (traditionally made), wheat free pasta / rice.

 - Protein: all plain meat and fish, plain tempeh, seitan, firm tofu and lactose free milk.

 - Fats: all plain oils, butter, ghee, lard, garlic infused oil.

 High FODMAP Food List

-- Vegetables: garlic, onion,
+- Vegetables: garlic, onion, asparagus, leeks.

 - Fruits: orange juice, plums, apples.

-- Carbohydrates: quinoa, rice, bread, pasta
+- Carbohydrates: wheat bread, pasta

 - Protein: beans, pulses, silken tofu, soy milk, cow’s milk and flavoured meats.